Trambled/OzarkClient/README.md

 Elytrafly if it lags back with the default speed try lowering it, Setting the glide speed higher might also fix it, Also Elytrafly isn't compatible with nofall, Thats why Ozark Elytrafly auto toggles nofall, So make sure that no other clients have the nofall module toggled when you're using Elytrafly.
 Elytrafly also can bug out with strafe enabled.

 ## Capes
-U can give cape designs and i can add u to the pastebin of uuids for capes.
+you can give cape designs and i can add u to the pastebin of uuids for capes.